| | |

 Why You Should Make this Frito Taco Salad

-Can I just admit right now, that it’s been so long since I made this Frito Taco Salad – I forgot how delicious it really is!
+Can I admit right now that it’s been so long since I made this Frito Taco Salad – I forgot how delicious it really is.

 And before you ask, yes, salads can be a main dish!
-The only issue you might face with a salad for dinner is that when you say the word “salad”, some kids will automatically complain!
-(I’ve got one that will try anything and another that complains about everything not made with chicken and can’t be cooked in the air fryer, lol.)
+The only issue you might face with a salad for dinner is that when you say the word “salad,” some kids will automatically complain!
+(I’ve got one who will try anything and another who complains about everything not made with chicken and can’t be cooked in the air fryer, lol.)

 The greatest thing about a Frito Salad is the FRITOS!